bunkenburg/Complex-Calculator/doc/complex/format.md

 0. null => I don't care.

-1. if the number is natural and small, all digits, no point.
+1. if the number is integer and small, all digits, no point.

     -9999999    -> "-9999999"